Showing posts with label Koo Wee Rup Township history. Show all posts

 The 1884 School building, which had moved from Bethunes Road to Rossiter Road, was shifted again in 1919 to become the Island Road School.
 The School closed in 1974 and ten years later the building moved back to the Primary School site in Moody Street.

 However, the oldest building still on its original site is the house, “The Grange”, off Sybella Avenue.
 This was built in 1887-88 for Andrew and Agnes Hudson, though sadly Andrew died just before they moved in.
 Agnes, nee Johnston, was firstly married to Alexander Mickle.
-Alexander and Agnes were the grandparents of Local Historian, David Mickle.
+Alexander and Agnes were the great grandparents of Local Historian, David Mickle.

 Footnote